JRegimbal/CanHaptics501/labs/lab4.md

   <source src="../assets/lab4/PID-overshoot.webm" type="video/webm">
 </video>

-Attempting to decrease the loop time to 400 ms does result in some smoother motion, but on my computer at least the tracking will break once the loop underruns which does not take very long.
+Attempting to decrease the loop time to 400 &micro;s does result in some smoother motion, but on my computer at least the tracking will break once the loop underruns which does not take very long.
 Then the program needs to be restarted.
 It seems that generally speaking a faster control rate results in a closer-to-ideal performance of the